lob/aws-creds/README.md

 This may prompt you for your Okta password, preferred multi-factor auth method, and then your one-time password.

+Please note that push-based authentication methods are not supported by this tool.
+You may need to add an additional verification method to your Okta account that uses an OTP.
+Google Authenticator and Okta Verify both work.

 `aws-creds` will then populate your `$HOME/.aws/credentials` file with credentials from Okta.

 Finally pass `--profile=$PROFILE_NAME`, or set `AWS_PROFILE=$PROFILE_NAME`, when running `aws` commands.